Venue: Alton Maltings Centre - Maltings Close, Alton, Hants. GU34 1DT. View directions

 Please note that it is helpful if Councillors could give advance notice, to Democratic Services, of any questions they wish to raise in respect of the Minutes.

-To receive any matters the Chairman wishes to report.
+To receive any announcements the Chairman may wish to make for information.

 Declarations of Interest